Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

 Today’s players owe a great debt to these men who finally decided it was time for a change, just as so many of us owe gratitude for the sacrifices of Dr. King.
 1968 was a year of triumph, tragedy, and change.
 Major League Baseball was never the same.

-- Bob Watson – Watson went on to have a solid career, playing for the Astros, Red Sox Yankees and Braves.
+- Bob Watson: Watson went on to have a solid career, playing for the Astros, Red Sox Yankees and Braves.
 But it was in retirement where he made his mark.
 He became the second black GM in MLB history when he was hired by the Astros in 1993.
 In 1995, he became the Yankees GM and was the first African American GM to win a World Series in 1996.
 While with the Yankees, he successfully battled prostate cancer and has since become an advocate for early detection.
+Bob passed away in May 2020 at the age of 74.

 - Armour, Mark and Levitt, Daniel R. “Baseball Demographics, 1947-2016.” www.sabr.org.

 - Blackistone, Kevin.
-“More than a ballplayer: After MLK shooting, Robert Clemente halted MLB Opening Day 1968.”
+“More than a ballplayer: After MLK shooting, Roberto Clemente halted MLB Opening Day 1968.”
 Washington Post (digital), March 28, 2018.

 - Deveney, Sean.
 “How MLB badly bungled its response to Martin Luther King Jr.’s assassination.”
 Sporting News, April 4, 2018